 Good Neighbor Leadership Team

-Barbara Bridgewater has been volunteering with Good Neighbor since fall of 2015 and has served on the Board since July 2016.
+Barbara Bridgewater, President, has been volunteering with Good Neighbor since fall of 2015 and has served on the Board since July 2016.
 She works as a part-time case manager for Compassion Ministries, a transitional family shelter in Waco, and also teaches English as a Second Language to adults through McLennan Community College.
 She came to Compassion from Ohio where she was working for a transitional program and emergency shelter for 6 years.
 Barbara has a Bachelor’s degree in Elementary Education from Miami of Ohio University and a Master’s Degree in Education, specializing in Bilingual Education from Ohio University.
 Barbara, who has two girls, is married to Phillip Bridgewater, a full-time employee of Habitat for Humanity.
 The whole family is very involved in Hope Fellowship, a neighborhood church ministry in Waco, as well as with Habitat and Compassion.

 Jorge Vielledent joined the Good Neighbor leadership team in early 2021 as a Board member.
 He works with Baylor University’s Summer Study Abroad programs, part of the university’s Center for Global Engagement.
 In addition he oversees Baylor’s ongoing efforts to address food insecurity on campus.
 He organizes Baylor’s Farmer’s Market, their Food Pantry, and The Store, which provide students, who may not otherwise have it, access to fresh food for free.

 Mr. Vielledent first met Dr. Laine Scales in 2016, and has been a supporter of Good Neighbor since then.
 We welcome Mr. Vielledent’s passion for working with others and encouraging others to volunteer and serve in the community.
 His experiences and expertise will contribute significantly to our mission.